-It is only August but our weather is more like fall.
-We are getting rounds of wet stormy weather just like September.
-I just love the soups, stews, chili and chowders that go along with the season.
+It is only August, but our weather is more like fall.
+We are getting rounds of wet stormy weather, just like September.
+I just love the soups, stews, chili, and chowders that go along with the season.
 Are you big on the foods of fall?
 Have you tried any of my soup and stew recipes?
-This Chicken Stew recipe, Cheeseburger Soup, French Onion Soup and Cabbage Roll Soup are just a few of our family favorites.
-Of course if you ask me soup is good anytime of the year even in the heat of the summer.
-That is of course if you are lucky enough to have air conditioning.
+This Chicken Stew recipe, Creamy Chicken and Wild Rice Soup, French Onion Soup, and Beef Stew are just a few of our family favorites.
+Of course, if you ask me, soup is good any time of the year, even in the heat of the summer.
+That is, of course, if you are lucky enough to have air conditioning.

-Start by heating a little canola or vegetable oil in a Dutch Oven or heavy stock pot over medium heat.
-Add the cut chicken thighs and cook for several minutes browning on all sides.
-Plate and chicken and then add a little more oil to the Dutch Oven.
-Now add the onions, celery and carrots and cook for several minutes stirring a few times.
-Then reduce the heat and add the minced garlic, poultry seasoning, salt and pepper.
+Start by heating a little olive oil in a large Dutch Oven or soup pot over medium-high heat.
+Add the cut chicken thigh pieces and cook for several minutes, browning on all sides.
+Remove the cooked chicken to a plate or a bowl.
+Add a little more oil to the Dutch Oven.
+Now add the onions, celery, and carrots and cook for several minutes, stirring a few times.
+Then, reduce the heat and add the minced garlic, poultry seasoning, salt, and pepper.
 Remove the veggies and seasonings to a plate.

-Now melt a little butter in the Dutch Oven over low heat.
-Whisk in the flour and cook for about 2 minutes whisking constantly.
+Now melt a little butter in the Dutch Oven over medium-low heat.
+Whisk in the flour and cook for about 2 minutes, whisking constantly.
 Slowly whisk in the chicken broth.
-Once whisked in add the vegetables and seasonings back in.
-Next add the potatoes and green beans simmering for about 20 minutes.
+Once whisked in, add the vegetables and seasonings back in.
+Next, add the bay leaf, potatoes, and green beans, simmering for about 20 minutes.
 Now add the peas and the cooked chicken simmering for about another 10 minutes or until the potatoes and carrots are tender.
+Garnish with chopped fresh parsley, thyme, or rosemary.

 - This Chicken Stew recipe is great with either chicken thighs or chicken breasts.
 It is also delicious with turkey.

-- If you hate peas (if have lots of readers that do) substitute black eyed peas or lima beans.
-As I always say don’t throw the baby out with the bath water.
+- If you hate the taste of peas (if have lots of readers that do) substitute black-eyed peas or lima beans.
+As I always say, don’t throw the baby out with the bath water.

 - Do you like everything with a little kick?
 No worries; add a little Cajun seasoning and or a few pinches of ground cayenne pepper.